uwaisalqadri/MangaKu/README.md

 ## <a name="introduction"></a> 🤖 Introduction

-MangaKu App Powered by Kotlin Multiplatform Mobile, Jetpack Compose, and SwiftUI
+MangaKu App Powered by Kotlin Multiplatform, Jetpack Compose, SwiftUI and MVI Pattern!

 **Module**